Rúben Dias: 2018–2022: Nations League title and subsequent tournaments

+2022–present: Second Nations League title

-In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
+In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, before being included in the final 26-man squad for the tournament.
+He played almost every minute of their campaign, as they were knocked out of the tournament after losing 1–0 in the quarter-finals against Morocco.

+On 11 September 2023, during a UEFA Euro 2024 qualifying match against Luxembourg at home, Dias earned his 50th cap, starting in Portugal's 9–0 victory, their biggest win in international history.

+On 21 May 2024, Dias was named in Portugal's squad for UEFA Euro 2024 in Germany.
+He started in the team's first two matches against the Czech Republic and Turkey, before being rested for the final Group F match against Georgia.
+He was restored to the starting line-up for Portugal's round of 16 match against Slovenia and played 117 minutes before being substituted for Rúben Neves as Portugal won 3–0 in a penalty shootout.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

+On 20 May 2025, Dias was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain.

+Player profile

 Style of play

-Dias is a physically strong, right-footed centre-back, who usually features on the left-hand side of central defence, due to being comfortable at passing the ball with both feet.
-He is able to pass in different directions, whether to a teammate on the same side as him, or switching it to the opposing side or making vertical line-breaking passes.
+Dias is a physically strong, right-footed centre-back, who usually features on the left-hand side of central defence, due to his comfort in passing the ball with both feet.
+He is able to pass in different directions, whether to a teammate on the same side, switching to the opposite side, or making vertical line-breaking passes.
 Combining his two-footedness with a very good passing range, Dias can dictate play in any direction from the back.

-Dias’ strength on the ball when shielding it away from forwards running down his channel.
+His strength on the ball when shielding it away from forwards running down his channel.
 Dias is very calm on the ball too and rarely finds himself in a heap of pressure.
 Dias is extremely proficient at passing, especially in longer passes, as his passing quality and ability is able to help his team retain possession.

 Dias is also dominant in the air, winning most of his aerial duels, as he looks to target his teammates and find them on a regular basis.
-Dias also uses his size to help him contest well in tackles, as he also his great at bodying up on players to win the ball back.
+He also uses his size to help him contest well in tackles, as he is also great at bodying up on players to win the ball back.
 He has a good-timing as he is able to anticipate a player's action or react for a "last-ditch" challenge.